d3ned1/marvel_denis/README.md

 1.1.
 Press on the comic name to see additional info

 1.2.
-'Add' button to send POST request
+'Add' button to send POST request and add current comic to /comics page

 2. Use /master to get to Master Page (administration)